vincecast/BIS15W2020_vcastillo/02-07-20 LAB5/lab5_hw.md

 ## 3 Aves          4914
 ```

-Reptiles do not lay eggs, so the NAs in reptilia are true NAs, while the NAs for mammalia and aves are missing data.
+Mammals do not lay eggs, so the NAs in reptilia and aves are missing data.

 ## 6. Which taxonomic classes are represented in the data?
 Summarize this in a chart then make a barplot that shows the proportion of observations in each taxonomic class.**